lfedgeai/AegisEdgeAI/zero-trust/README_demo.md

 - **Debugging**: Complete HTTP header visibility and structured logging

 ### **Gateway Policy Enforcement Mode** (Cloud Deployment Model)
-- **Gateway**: Performs first-layer validation (public key hash, signature format, geographic policy, timestamp)
+- **Gateway**: Performs first-layer validation (public key hash, cryptographic signature verification of headers, geographic policy, timestamp)
 - **Collector**: Performs second-layer validation (nonce validity, payload signature, end-to-end integrity)
 - **Use Case**: Cloud deployment with layered security and faster rejection
 - **Error Handling**: All errors returned with consistent format and `rejected_by: "gateway"` or `rejected_by: "collector"`
 - **Debugging**: Complete HTTP header visibility and structured logging

 **Note**: Both modes provide **aligned error handling** with consistent error response formats, validation types, and detailed error information.
 The `rejected_by` field clearly indicates which service performed the validation. **Enhanced debugging** provides complete visibility into HTTP headers for policy enforcement troubleshooting with case-insensitive parsing and persistent logging.

+**🔐 Gateway Signature Verification Enhancement**: The gateway now performs **full cryptographic signature verification** of the Workload-Geo-ID header using the same TPM2 verification method as the collector.
+This provides genuine cryptographic security at the gateway layer, not just format validation.